x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/messaging-records-management-terminology-in-exchange-2013-exchange-2013-help.md

 <!-- end list -->

   - **retention policy**
     A retention policy is logical grouping of retention tags.
-When a retention policy is applied to a user’s mailbox, all retention tags linked to the policy are deployed in a single operation.
+When a retention policy is applied to a user's mailbox, all retention tags linked to the policy are deployed in a single operation.

 <!-- end list -->